patschi/akvatar/docs/how-it-works.md

 ### Key points

-- The **PK (primary key)** is resolved at login time so that all downstream operations use a stable, immutable identifier.
-Usernames can change; PKs cannot.
+- The **PK (primary key)** is resolved once at login and stored in the session.
+All downstream operations (API updates, cleanup matching) use this stable, immutable identifier — usernames can change, PKs cannot.
-- The **locale** is read from the OIDC `locale` claim and stored in the session.
-If the user's Authentik profile has `locale: de_DE`, the UI switches to German.
+- The **locale** is read from the OIDC `locale` claim.
+If the user's Authentik profile has `locale: de_DE`, the UI switches to German automatically.
-- If the OIDC token exchange fails, the user is redirected to the login page with `?error=oidc_failed`.
-If the PK resolution fails, the error is `?error=pk_failed`.
+- If the OIDC token exchange fails the user is redirected to `/?error=oidc_failed`.
+If PK resolution fails the error is `/?error=pk_failed`.

 ## Upload and processing flow

 Once authenticated, the user can upload an avatar.
-The process involves client-side preprocessing, server-side validation and processing, and backend synchronisation, all streamed to the browser in real time via Server-Sent Events (SSE).
+The process involves client-side preprocessing, server-side validation and processing, and backend synchronisation — all streamed to the browser in real time via Server-Sent Events (SSE).

 ```mermaid
 sequenceDiagram